kaian0414/escasu-web/README.md

 Coding for ESCA Student Union website.
 Because of the class suspended period, schoolmates who are not in Macao may not register the ESCASU activities via Google forms, I create the simple forms for registration.
 I create a simple homepage for self management but one of our member put the VERY VERY VERY SIMPLE homepage link publicly, it is really a POOR page!
 Therefore, I referenced online template and create a homepage for that link.

 ## Information of ESCASU
+The following links are available on 19-Oct-2021 but I cannot guarantee if they are still available in the future.

 Web:point_right: http://escasu.online/

 FB:point_right: https://www.facebook.com/escasu.mpi/